skizzenheft/pdsnd_github/README.md

 Bikesharing Project of Udacity Course "Programming for Data Science with Python"

 ### Description
-Use user input to describe some bikesharing data
+Use user input to describe bikesharing data from Chigaco, New York City and Washington

 ### Files used
 bikesharing_submit.py